PeaceOff/FEUP-COMP/README.txt

 **SEMANTIC ANALYSIS: (Refer the possible semantic rules implemented by your tool.)
 Our group implemented all of the semantic rules imposed by the SIMPLE language, passed onto us by the teachers.
+Our tool checks:
+  -Variable Declarations/If a variable is Initialized -Match different types when assigning a variable to a value, when doing an operation/comparison.
+  -Math the types and number of arguments of a function call (of the same module) -Checks if a type of a varaiable if compatible with the return of a function.
+  -Others.

 **INTERMEDIATE REPRESENTATIONS (IRs): (for example, when applicable, briefly describe the HLIR (high-level IR) and the LLIR (low-level IR) used, if your tool includes an LLIR with structure different from the HLIR)
 To better perform the 'Semantic Analysis', the 'Code Generation' and the construct of the Symbol Table we generated a HLIR consisting on a AST, this intermediate representation made easy the fases explain in the begining, we also created, in parallel, a symbol table relative to the whole module.
 To achieve this, we opted to use the 'visitor' pattern which let's us traverse the abstract syntax tree with ease.
 Note : The design pattern 'visitor' was used a lot throughout our implementation due to it's ability to travel along the AST and 'visit' every node in a orderly fashion.